|

 Source: F. Turbout, 2013, Focusing on the Channel, CAMIS.

 These new geographical and economic realities have been accompanied by an increasing massification of maritime transport in the search for greater energy and logistical efficiency.
 In December 2012, the CMA CGM 'Marco Polo', the world's largest container ship (16 000 TEUs), entered the Channel, only just able to manoeuvre its way through the Dover Strait.
 Such physical contraints suggest a new role for 'cabotage' (short sea shipping) and feedering in a re-organised system of sea transport in the Channel.
 The giant container ships could in the future be involved onto cross-docking platforms out at sea, for ownard transhipment via relay-vessels to Channel and 'Northern Range' ports.
 Such a radical reorganisation would need to hand with the development of new technologies, especially in the fields of ship propulsion and engines, in line with environmental and energy priorities.
+As an economic sector, energy may well prove to be one of the key areas in the Channel's future development.
+Already a major transit corridor for oil distribution, as well as currently for nuclear power production and reprocessing, the Channel is likely to become an important locus of renewable energy generation.
+This stretch of sea harbours one of the greatest potential sources in the world, thanks to its offshore wind, sea currents and tidal swell.
+The large scale generation of renewable energy should now gain ground.
+The importance of installations already in place, as well as planned for, on the English side of the Channel is encouraging.
+With the continuing development of other technologies, the Channel is well positioned to play a key role in the region's future energy mix.

 Main factors of influence on the economy and the shipping in the English Channel